nolan-h-hamilton/Consenrich/docs/consensus_peaks.md

 ![ChIP-seq POL2RA Consensus Peaks](consensus_peaks_chip.png)

-When applying ROCCO--originally designed for ATAC-seq--to Consenrich-extracted ChIP-seq signals, users may find it useful to experiment with the `--disable_locratio`, `--disable_parsig`, and `--budget` arguments of ROCCO to balance precision and recall.
-A specific ChIP-seq 'mode' for ROCCO is upcoming.
+Users wishing to apply ROCCO to Consenrich ChIP-seq results may find it worthwhile to tune ROCCO's `--budget` parameter and/or run with `--narrowPeak` to filter peaks based on $p$-values *post hoc*.
+A dedicated ChIP-seq/Cut&Run 'mode' for ROCCO is upcoming to mitigate dependence on fine-tuning or filtering results after the fact.